 What adds further poignancy to the story is the fact that the end of the relationship between Hiraman and Hirabai appears inevitable from the start.
 To quote Star and Style’s review of the film, “The way the cart driver and nautanki dancer meet, talk and discover each other and themselves at the same time and the manner in which they part are like a poem on celluloid with a thread of pain running through it.”

 As Hiraman prepares to go back distraught after his final parting with Hirabai, and is about to hit his bullocks in a fit of anger, he overhears her voice saying, “Don’t hit them!”
-Earlier, when he was transporting her to the fair and tried to hit the bullocks she had stopped him with the same words and as he looks back, we see the train in which Hirabai has left in the extreme far background framed through the fluttering curtains of his bullock cart in the foreground.
+Earlier, when he was transporting her to the fair and tried to hit the bullocks, she had stopped him with the same words.
+Now as he looks back, we see the train in which Hirabai has left in the extreme far background framed through the fluttering curtains of his bullock cart in the foreground.
 It is an incredible image and brings to the fore beautifully just how magical cinema can be.

 The film is beautifully shot by Subrata Mitra enhancing the lyrical feel of the film.
-The frames and compositions are poetic and rich in tonal quality and represent some of the finest Black and White camerawork done in Indian Cinema.
+The frames and compositions are evocative, poetic and rich in tonal quality and represent some of the finest black and white camerawork done in Indian cinema.
 The lyrics by Shailendra and Hasrat Jaipuri retain the rural ambiance of the film and are simple yet profound.

 Teesri Kasam, in spite of its box-office failure, went on to win the President’s Gold Medal as the Best Feature Film of 1966.
 However the film had taken its toll on Shailendra and he passed away, a broken man, on December 14, 1966 on good friend Raj Kapoor’s birthday.